jonrcable/environment/README.md

 After a recent OS format I decided to give vagrant another try and discovered the Vagrant Trigger extension which allows you to work a little magic on both Up/Destroy.
 A couple of bash scripts to import and export the current mysql database and store them in a Share folder for each project should not be rocket science, so here we are…

 I will likely build onto this.
-A few of you outhave been asking me about better environments, here is one of many!
+A few of you have been asking me about building better environments, here is one of many ways to go about it!

 ## Required